Medicare levy surcharge – don’t get caught out!

 • Total net investment losses.
 Including net financial investment losses and net rental property losses.

 • Super contributions.
-Including deductible personal super contributions and reportable employer super contributions.
+Including deductible personal super contributions.

 • Spousal trust income.
 If you have a spouse, their share of the net income of a taxable trust will be taken into account.